wasidremin/AAOS_Spotify_Cloud_Bridge/README.md

 - `TokenManager` now resolves auth from the active Room-backed profile before interceptors and token refresh paths read credentials.
 - The app displays an in-app top red banner: **"Offline Mode - Reconnecting..."** when connectivity drops.
 - The app also surfaces Spotify auth/scope failures (HTTP 401/403) with a top banner and direct **Open** action into Setup.
-- Search and home hydration degrade gracefully to empty-state UI when API calls fail (no app crash).

 ## Request Budget Audit